 A beautiful park surrounds this temple.
 Get here early enough (before 4) to buy a through ticket.
 We got here at 4:30 and weren’t able to get close to the temple (still charged) and then we got rained out!
 Looked beautiful from where we could see it and wished we could have seen it up close.

-There are quite a few markets to choose from to suit your shopping needs.
+There are quite a few Beijing markets to choose from to suit your shopping needs.

-Pearl Market – jewelry, electronics, and of course pearls.
+Pearl Market – Jewelry, electronics, and of course pearls.
 I went to the Pearl Market and got some great camera gear at a really good price.
-If I wasn’t on a backpacking trip and was headed home after I would have bought a lot more!!

 They say you never truly experience ‘real Beijing’ until you’ve wondered the narrow alley ways of the Hutongs, the heart and soul of the city.